 Middle & High School Mayhem – Bullying is Real

-Is your child getting bullied?
-As a parent of a child with special needs, you're most likely not a stranger to bullying.
+Is your teen getting bullied?
+As a parent of a teen with special needs, you're most likely not a stranger to bullying.

 We know bullying exists, but do we fully understand its scale?